fiddleHeads/spatial-reference/index.md

 ## Note: this workshop is in development and not yet complete.

-# Foundations for Spatial Analysis: Understanding Map Projections
+# Understanding Spatial Data: Map Projections

 ## Goals